vibeRunner/scrapyard/README.md

 ### Brute1V4N
 More of a silly idea, it's supposed to generate all possible combinations with letters up to 20 character string.
 ### Timer.py
-Clock, but activates after specified amount of seconds.
+Alarm, but activates after specified amount of seconds.